-On a stack, this command will synchronize all switches in the stack.
 The copy working certified command is described in detail in the OmniSwitch CLI Reference Guide.

 Note.
 When synchronizing the primary and secondary CMMs, it is important to remember that the boot.params file and the switch date and time are not automatically synchronized.
-See the OmniSwitch 6800 Series Getting Started Guide for information on the boot.params file, and Chapter 2, "Managing System Files," for information on setting the switch date and time.
+See the your Getting Started Guide for information on the boot.params file, and Chapter 2, "Managing System Files," for information on setting the switch date and time.
 The date and time are synchronized using the system time-and-date synchro command.